pydata/xarray/doc/tutorial.rst

     In [6]: tmax_ss = tmax[0]

-For this dataset, we still to manually fill in some of the values with `NaN` to indicate that they are missing.
+For this dataset, we still need to manually fill in some of the values with `NaN` to indicate that they are missing.
 As soon as we access ``tmax_ss.values``, the values are loaded over the network and cached on the DataArray so they can be manipulated:

 .. ipython::
     :verbatim: